lclms/distpass/content/create_the_dataset.md

 `crunch 4 4 abcdefghijklmnopqrstuvwxyz0123456789 -o az09.txt`

 Running this command will allow you to create a file that will serve as the basis for creating our combinatorial data set.
+We use this data set for size 4 passwords.
+You can create another size (pay attention to the space in disk and memory of your server).

 ### Adapt the file az09.txt to be imported by MongoDB

 To transform the file az09.txt it is necessary to execute the file [distpass_createjson_dataset_bruteforce]( https://github.com/lclms/distpass/blob/master/scripts/distpass_createjson_dataset_bruteforce.py), this file is written in Python.

 When finished executing, a file JSON of name file_importa_distpass_brute_force will create.
 Before finalizing, it is necessary to complete the file by moving the first two characters "]}" to the end of the file.

+Alternatively you can find the file already prepared [here](https://github.com/lclms/distpass/blob/master/content/file_importa_distpass_brute_force.json).

 ### Import the distpass_createjson_dataset_bruteforce file into the database